 Kaloha Holiday Resort

-In Phillip Island, you are spoiled for options for delicious, locally sourced and harvested food.
+While enjoying your Phillip Island tours, you have access to delicious, locally sourced and harvested food.

 Outback Chef’s Wild Food Farm